The Constitution of the National Union is available online on the Unifor National website.

 - The membership shall strive to obtain the objectives set forth in the Constitution and additional objectives as established as the policy of the National Union; to maintain free relations with other organizations; to do all in its power to strengthen and promote the labour movement; to cooperate with National Board Members, National Representatives and to help promote organizational activities.

 - The Officers of the Local shall be the President, Vice President, Treasurer, Recording Secretary and Chief Steward.
 In addition, there shall be two Trustees, an Organizing Liaison and a Community Chapter Coordinator.

-- The Officers, Trustees and Organizing Liaison shall be elected annually by a vote of the members at the annual general meeting.
+- The Officers and Trustees shall be elected biannually by a vote of the members at the annual general meeting.